-Sinus infections and allergies can also cause headaches.
+Sinus infections and allergies can cause headaches.
 Headaches resulting from sinus infections are the result of inflammation, which leads to pressure and pain behind your cheekbones and forehead.

 Excessive use of medication to treat headaches can actually cause headaches.
-This is the most common secondary headache disorder, and it affects up to 5 percent of the population.
-Medication overuse headaches tend to be worst upon awakening.
+This is the most common secondary headache disorder, and it affects up to

-Occipital neuralgia: There are two occipital nerves in the spine of your upper neck that run through the muscles to your scalp.
+- Occipital neuralgia.
+There are two occipital nerves in the spine of your upper neck that run through the muscles to your scalp.
 Irritation of one of these nerves can cause shooting, electric, or tingling pain.
 Often the pain will be on only one side of your head.

-Temporal arteritis: This is a condition in which you have inflamed or damaged arteries that supply blood to your head and brain.
-This pressure can cause other symptoms such as vision impairment, shoulder or hip pain, jaw pain, and weight loss.
+- Temporal arteritis.
+This is a condition in which you have inflamed or damaged arteries that supply blood to your head and brain.
+This pressure can cause other symptoms, such as vision impairment, shoulder or hip pain, jaw pain, and weight loss.

-Trigeminal neuralgia: This is a chronic condition that affects the nerve that carries sensation from your face to your brain.
+- Trigeminal neuralgia.
+This is a chronic condition that affects the nerve that carries sensation from your face to your brain.
 The slightest stimulation on your face may trigger a jolt of pain.

 More serious causes of headaches that can occur on only one side include: